-The CDC's school-based HIV prevention efforts include funding and technical assistance to state and local education agencies through several funding streams to better student health, implement HIV/STD prevention programs, collect and report data on young people's risk behaviors, and expand capacity-building partnerships.
-In FY 2017, through the CDC's Division of Adolescent and School Health (DASH), 18 state education agencies and 17 school districts received funding to help the districts and schools strengthen student health through exemplary sexual health education (ESHE) that emphasizes HIV and other STD prevention, increases access to key sexual health services (SHS), and establishes safe and supportive environments (SSE) for students and staff.
-DASH funded six national, non-governmental organizations (NGOs) to help state and local education agencies achieve these goals.
+The Division of Adolescent and School Health (DASH), within the CDC, provides funding to state and local education agencies through several funding streams to better student health, implement HIV/STD prevention programs, collect and report data on young people's risk behaviors, and expand capacity-building partnerships.

+In FY 2016, DASH provided funding to 18 state and 17 local education agencies to help districts and schools strengthen student health through exemplary sexual health education (ESHE) that emphasizes HIV and other STD prevention, increases access to key sexual health services (SHS), and establishes safe and supportive environments (SSE) for students and staff.
+DASH funded seven national, non-governmental organizations (NGOs) to help state and local education agencies achieve these goals.

-• In FY 2017, there were no DASH grantees in Oklahoma funded to strengthen student health through ESHE, SHS, and SSE (1308 Strategy 2).
+• In FY 2016, there were no DASH grantees in Oklahoma funded to strengthen student health through ESHE, SHS, and SSE (1308 Strategy 2).

-In addition, DASH funds local education agencies and NGOs to implement multiple program activities to meet the HIV- and other STD-prevention needs of young men who have sex with men (YMSM) and to develop strategic partnerships and collaborations between schools and community-based, mental health, and social services organizations to accomplish this work.
+In addition, DASH funds local education agencies and NGOs to implement multiple program activities to meet the HIV/STD prevention needs of young men who have sex with men (YMSM) and to develop strategic partnerships and collaborations between schools and community-based, mental health, and social services organizations to accomplish this work.

-• In FY 2017, there were no DASH grantees in Oklahoma funded to deliver YMSM programming (1308 Strategy 4).
+• In FY 2016, there were no DASH grantees in Oklahoma funded to deliver YMSM programming (1308 Strategy 4).

-DASH also provides funding for state, territorial, and local education agencies and state health agencies to establish and strengthen systematic procedures to collect and report YRBS and School Health Profiles data for policy and program improvements.
+DASH also provides funding for state, territorial, and local education agencies and state health agencies to establish and strengthen systematic procedures to collect and report Youth Risk Behavior Surveillance (YRBS) and School Health Profiles data for policy and program improvements.

-• In FY 2017, there was one DASH grantee in Oklahoma funded to collect and report YRBS and School Health Profiles data (1308 Strategy 1): The Oklahoma Department of Health (\$65,000).
+• In FY 2016, there was one DASH grantee in Oklahoma funded to collect and report YRBS and School Health Profiles data (1308 Strategy 1): The Oklahoma Department of Health (\$65,000).

-TEEN PREGNANCY PREVENTION PROGRAM (TPPP)
+TEEN PREGNANCY PREVENTION PROGRAM

-The OAH, within the U.S. Department of Health and Human Services (HHS), administers TPPP, which funds evidence-based or innovative evidence-informed, medically accurate, and age-appropriate programs to reduce teen pregnancy.
-In FY 2017, total funding for TPPP was \$101 million, supporting 84 states, cities, non-profit organizations, school districts, universities, community-based organizations, and tribal organizations.
-These grantees were in year three of five TPPP funding tiers' five-year cooperative agreements in 33 states, the District of Columbia, and the Marshall Islands.
-In June 2017, however, 81 of the 84 grantees were notified, without cause or explanation, that their project periods were shortened to just three years, to end on June 30, 2018.
-Since the other three grantees are on a different grant cycle, they had not yet received notice on the status of their funding at the time of publication.
+The Office of Adolescent Health (OAH), within the U.S. Department of Health and Human Services (HHS), administers the Teen Pregnancy Prevention Program (TPPP), which funds evidence-based (or innovative evidence-informed), medically accurate, and age-appropriate programs to reduce teen pregnancy.
+OAH provides program support, implementation evaluation, and technical assistance to grantees.
+In FY 2016, total funding for TPPP was \$101 million, with an additional \$6.8 million authorized for evaluation purposes, supporting a total of 84 states, cities, non-profit organizations, school districts, universities, community-based organizations, and tribal organizations that were in year two of five TPPP funding tiers' five-year cooperative agreements in 33 states and territories, including the District of Columbia and the Marshall Islands.
 OAH provides program support, implementation evaluation, and technical assistance to grantees and receives an additional \$6.8 million in funding for evaluation purposes.
-Below is information on the five TPPP funding tiers:
+There are five TPPP funding tiers: